 All motors are tested here based on the customer’s provided testing standards.

 - Assembly Line Station No. 9

-Oil is drained from product and the operator unloads the assembly from the motor carriage.
+Oil is drained from the product and the operator unloads the assembly from the motor carriage.

 - Assembly Line Finishing Station